 Utensils found in Mehargarh, 3,000 - 4,000 BC.
 (03.01.2022.)

-The next three pictures are showing the items found in different parts of the country belonging to the Indus Valley Civilization from the era 1,500 to 3,000 BC.
+The next three pictures show the items found in different parts of the country belonging to the Indus Valley Civilization from the era 1,500 to 3,000 BC.

 Items belonging to the 1st millennium BC.
 (03.01.2022.)

 However, the most impressive collection belongs to the Gandhara Civilization.
-This collection includes the statues of Buddha in different postures and some other items shedding light on the Buddhist religion and the Gandhara Civilization.
-A few rock edicts related to Gandhara Civilization are also on display.
-The next two pictures show untensils found at Taxila around 2,000 year old.
+This collection includes statues of Buddha in different postures and some other items shedding light on the Buddhist religion and the Gandhara Civilization.
+A few rock edicts related to the Gandhara Civilization are also on display.
+The next two pictures show utensils found at Taxila, around 2,000 years old.

 Bodhisattva, 2nd - 3rd Century C.E.
 (Gandhara) (03.01.2022.)